mkuthan/mkuthan.github.io/source/_posts/2015-01-29-spark-kafka-integration2.markdown

 ## How to send to Kafka in reliable way?

-Let's check how `sendToKafka()` method is defined, this is the core part of the integration.
+Let's check how `sendToKafka()` method is defined, this is the core part of the integration library.

 ``` scala
 class KafkaDStreamSink(dstream: DStream[KafkaPayload]) {